Max-Styler/CaptureTheFlagBreakdown/OffensiveTemplate.md

     ![Mysql_Login](/Images/mySQL_get_in_and_show_databases.PNG)

-    - Then accessed the wordpress database and used a sql request.
+    - Accessed the wordpress database and used a sql request, in order to find the flag within the table.

     ```sql
     SELECT * From wp_posts;
     ```

-    in order to find the flag within the table.
     ![flag3](/Images/flag3.png)

   - `flag4`: {715dea6c055b9fe3337544932f2941ce}